 Today, the fort and the town it defended is part of a national park, with the ruins excavated.
 Visitors can explore this early European city and one of the first forts built in the Americas.
 While there is not much left of the small fort, though you will be able to see some of the wall and read about the early site.

 Those wishing to visit Fortaleza La Concepcion may choose to book their trip in La Vega, since guests staying in this area of the Dominican Republic will have convenient access to the historical site throughout their trip.
 You won't find the area surrounding the historical site flooded with tourists, particularly since there are very few places to stay close.

 |Hotel||--||1.0 mi.
 (1.1 km)||NW|

-There are enough options to keep patrons contented in the community around this historical site.
-The most proximate eatery is Burger King La Vega, which serves American food.
-The dining establishment is a small distance off, but far enough that you will decide to plan on using a particular type of transportation to travel there.
-Also close-by, you will find restaurants like and where you and your group can try a bit of Caribbean fare and experience the culture of the Dominican Republic.
+There are just enough restaurants to keep vacationers appeased in the neighborhood nearby Fortaleza La Concepcion.
+The closest eatery is Burger King La Vega, which dishes out American food.
+The restaurant is a brief ways off, but removed enough that you might need to decide on having a mode of transportation to arrive.
+Also close-by, you and your party will find options such as and where you and your group might try a bite of Caribbean dishes and enjoy the culture of the Dominican Republic.

 Location: Avenida Garcia, La Vega, the Dominican Republic

 Help us improve!
 We welcome your corrections and suggestions.